-The trainers that promote their courses on CHICAGO EPA LEAD RRP CERTIFICATION offer open-enrollment workshops across the state as well as in-house training at your office.
+The trainers that promote their courses on ILLINOIS EPA LEAD RRP CERTIFICATION offer open-enrollment workshops across the state as well as in-house training at your office.
 You can sign up for one of their scheduled courses online, or contact customer support on this page.

-CHICAGO EPA LEAD RRP CERTIFICATION is a market place for EPA and State Approved Trainers to sell their construction safety training courses.
+ILLINOIS EPA LEAD RRP CERTIFICATION is a market place for EPA and State Approved Trainers to sell their construction safety training courses.
 You can always be confident about who is providing your training on this site by viewing the "Provider" section at the very top of all course registration pages.

 In addition to training, your firm must become an accredited Renovation Firm by applying to the US Environmental Protection Agency (EPA).
 The registration fee is $300, separate from the training fee, and accreditation is valid for 5 years.
 You must have both the training certificate and the firm certificate present on all qualifying job sites.

 EXCEPTIONS: EPA has the authority to authorize states, tribes and territories to administer their own RRP program that would operate in lieu of the EPA regulations.
 Currently the following states have been authorized by EPA and may have different compliance requirements from the federal program: Alabama, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oregon, Rhode Island, Utah, Washington, and Wisconsin.